SamBailey6194/photo-guides/README.md

 - Price point tables were too bit on mobile devices, added table-responsive to ensure they fit nicely on all device sizes.
 - Photo Carousels were clicking through the top carousel only, changed the IDs of each carousel to enable the buttons moved the correct carousel
 - Carousels on Photo History page were not clicking to next or previous images due to misspelling of IDs, corrected spellings of the IDs
+- Famous photographer carousels not in line on all device sizes, added media queries to ensure they are

 ### Validator Testing